telemark/api.t-fk.politikere/README.md

 Make sure you have a MongoDB server running.

+Setup the [config](config/index.js) so it matches your environment.

-cd into directory and run the setup script to install dependencies and create indexes for the collection
+cd into directory and run the setup script to install dependencies and create indexes for the collection.

 ```sh
 $ npm run setup
 ```

-To use it as a standalone server
+To use it as a standalone server:

 ```sh
 $ npm run start